seanockert/teach-starter-assess/README.md

 # Teach Starter Assess

+---

+*Project deprecated.
+Production domains and API have been taken down.
+Keeping a copy of the code for personal use only.*

+---

 A web app for creating and taking Activities.
 Built with Vue.js using the Teach Starter API.

 Consists of 2 parts: